Remarkable upper bounds for interpolation error constants on triangles: Proof for triangles that are not significantly degenerate

 holds for $k=1,2,\dots,119,\; l=0,1,\dots x_k$, and similarly using Theorem~\ref{a-interpolation} and Theorem~\ref{b-interpolation},

 holds for $0\le a\le\dfrac{1}{2},\; \dfrac{1}{10}\le b\le 1$. \end{proof}

-Fig.~\ref{PointsLines} shows the flow of the proof.
-The inequalities, which are shown at discrete points on the $(a,b)$ plane (left), are extended to lines by Theorem~\ref{a-interpolation} (middle) and then to a rectangle domain by Theorem~\ref{b-interpolation} (right).
+Figure~\ref{PointsLines} shows the flow of the proof.
+The inequalities, which are shown at discrete points on the $(a,b)$ plane (left), are extended to lines by Theorem~\ref{a-interpolation} (middle) and then to a rectangular domain by Theorem~\ref{b-interpolation} (right).